-Absolutely, you can upgrade anytime and we will simply release your guide(s) as a standalone app to the app store and google play.
+Absolutely, you can upgrade anytime and we will simply release your guide(s) as a Single Guide App to the app store and google play.

-You can charge for the standalone app or the mult-guide app (not the monthly plan app).
+You can charge for the Single Guide App or the Multi-Guide App (not the monthly plan app).
 Google and Apple take 30% of whatever you charge and then Tour Buddy sends a check every quarter for your revenue only if the amount is over $100.
 Tour Buddy charges a $15 processing fee for each check sent.

 It depends on how many stops or points of interest your tour has.
 For an app with more than 150 stops, you would want the Multi-Guide App ($6,000-$8,000).
-If you have less than 150 stops, you can purchase the Standalone App ($3500).
+If you have less than 150 stops, you can purchase the Single Guide App ($3500).

 When you log into the App Builder, you will create a guide.
 This counts as one guide.
 Once the guide is downloaded to a device, that is one download.
 The same device can uninstall and reinstall the app several times and it still counts as only 1 download.